frederic-perez/AmE-dictionary/data/idioms.md

 __by no means__ :four: Not in any way; not at all; absolutely not.
 __by popular demand__ Due to a lot of requests or interest (in something).
 __by the balls__
-__by the book__ :three: In a way that strictly adheres to the established rules (as recorded in writing).
+__by the book__ :four: In a way that strictly adheres to the established rules (as recorded in writing).
+To do something according to the rules or standard procedures.
+This phrase could be used ironically, as many of Ellroy’s characters operate outside the law, or it could refer to more straight-laced characters like police officers trying to maintain a sense of order in a corrupt world.
 __by the bucketful__
 __by the day__ Per day; at a daily rate.
 __by the dozen(s)__ :dart::two: __2__ In large numbers.
 Despite the using the word “dozen,” the phrase is not limited to quantities of 12 and can be written in the plural (“dozens”). _If we institute new rules by the dozen, we’ll never be able to police them all at once._ _Users are uncovering affairs and betrayals by the dozen._